mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

 _qrCodeImage.SetImageActive(true);
 ```

-This `QRCode` should be scanned from you MetaMask mobile app.
+This `QRCode` should be scanned from your MetaMask mobile app.
 (It asks you to connect the same way you would with the non QRCode version).

 At this point, you are connected and any transactions that require the user signing a message will pop up in their MetaMask app on their phone.

 <Callout>
 Occasionally, the MetaMask mobile app does not pop up by itself.
-Should this be case, open the app manually.
+Should this be the case, open the app manually.
 </Callout>

 ### 3. Accept connection